hammerheim-game/hammerheim-rules/5-warbands.md

 Seer, their black sorcery is still potent.
 Profile M WS BS S T W I A Ld
 5 3 3 3 3 1 4 1 6
-Weapons/Armour: A Skaven Eshin Sorcerer may be armed with weapons and armour chosen from the Skaven Hero’s Equipment list.
+Weapons/Armor: A Skaven Eshin Sorcerer may be armed with weapons and armor chosen from the Skaven Hero’s Equipment list.
 Skills: The Eshin Sorcerer may choose from Academic & Speed when he gains a new skill.
 In addition, the Eshin